khalid-hussain/shaheen/chap2.md

 The people were listening to the roars of "Allahu Akbar".
-They also saw that the leader of the attackers had a crescent on his fluttering flag but before they could believe their eyes and ears and turn into action, Badr Bin Mughira's 2,000 diehard warriors had entered the city through the wide open gate.
+They also saw that the leader of the attackers had a crescent on his fluttering flag but before they could believe their eyes and ears and turn into action, Badr bin Mughira's 2,000 diehard warriors had entered the city through the wide open gate.
 After a while, a few of Count Santiago's soldiers, who had escaped through the forest and headed towards the city, learned from fleeing city dwellers that the city had been captured by the Muslims.

-Before midnight, Badr Bin Mughira had taken away all the gold, silver, ration and several livestock as booty and left the city.
+Before midnight, Badr bin Mughira had taken away all the gold, silver, ration and several livestock as booty and left the city.

 After handing over the booty to 500 of his horsemen, he headed towards the